Fr1z/STT-Android-Microphone-Streaming/android_mic_streaming/README.md

 Based on your use case or the language you are using you might change the values of `BEAM_WIDTH`, `LM_ALPHA` and `LM_BETA` to improve the speech recogintion.

-You can also alter the `NUM_BUFFER_ELEMENTS` to change the size of the audio data buffer that is fed into the model.
+You can also alter the `NUM_BUFFER_ELEMENTS` to change the size of the audio data buffe trhat is fed into the model.